Get started: Prep Windows for containers

 If you want to update Docker later:

-- Check the installed version with
+- Check the installed version using the following command:

 Get-Package -Name Docker -ProviderName DockerMsftProvider

-- Find the current version with
+- Find the current version using the following command:

 Find-Package -Name Docker -ProviderName DockerMsftProvider

-Install-Package -Name Docker -ProviderName DockerMsftProvider -Update -Force, followed by
+Install-Package -Name Docker -ProviderName DockerMsftProvider -Update -Force

 Now that your environment has been configured correctly, follow the link to learn how to run a container.